HikaruXA/backend_e-learning/README.md

   <h1>E-Learning Backend API</h1>

   <p style="color: #d9534f; font-weight: bold;">
-    ⚠️ <em>Backend is currently a Work In Progress (WIP).
-Features and APIs are actively being developed and may change.</em>
+    ⚠️ <em>The backend is currently a work in progress.
+Features and APIs are currently being developed and may change.</em>
   </p>

   <h2>Project Overview</h2>